 Explore the New Pismo Preserve

 Get outside and into nature at Pismo Preserve, a 900-acre gorgeous piece of property lined with more than 10 miles of ranch roads and trails.
 Previously a private ranch, the scenic landscape is scheduled to open to public use in 2020.
-Until then, you’ll need to sign up in advance for docent-led hikes, come on Discovery Days for self exploration or pitch in on volunteer days.
+The park is open daily.
+Trails will be closed when wet.

-But it’s well worth the extra step in planning as you’ll explore oak woodlands and coastal ridge lines, which give way to incredible views of the Pacific Ocean.
+It's well worth the trip as you’ll explore oak woodlands and coastal ridge lines, which give way to incredible views of the Pacific Ocean.
 The Pismo Preserve is located just off California’s scenic Highway 101 in Pismo Beach.
-Visit The Land Conservancy website at lcslo.org/project/pismopreserve/ to view the events calendar.
+Visit The Land Conservancy website at lcslo.org/project/pismopreserve/ to view hours and conditions.

 Flutter Around with Butterflies in Winter